hth313/OS4/doc/semimerged.rst

    number is the same for the semi-merged step being entered as the text literal being shown when done.
 This is because two program steps are inserted up front in program memory which advances the program line counter twice.
-The user is shown the decorated semi-merged instruction with the current line number which is where the text literal will be.
+The display shows the decorated semi-merged instruction with the current line number, which corresponds to the text literal will be.

 Secondary functions as semi-merged
 ==================================